A solution to pandemic hair: A barber in your backyard

 Though the salon has reopened, most of Nguyen’s work is home visits now.
 He drives all around the metro area seven days a week, as long as the temperature is over 35 degrees, doing an average of 40 cuts a week.

 Sometimes it’s a lot more.
-Recently, he donned hospital protective gear and a shield to cut the hair of around 200 members of the D.C.
+Recently, he donned hospital protective gear and a shield to cut the hair of about 200 members of the D.C.
 National Guard in one day.
 He brought seven clippers, with his wife assisting (everyone got the same buzz cut.)
 “My hand when I got home was a little bit tired, and when I woke up — ow!”

 Nguyen smoothed the last of the dye cream under Salma’s mask straps.
 Then she went into the house to let it soak in, and her 18-year-old son, Zayd, stepped out.
 In the middle of a gap year between high school and college, he was in town for only a day, long enough to get his hair cut.